If you’ve been following the blog for a while, you’ve probably noticed that I like to do stuff to my hair. A lot.

 a.“The man reason for rewriting [is] … to discover the inner truth of your characters.”

 b.What is the character’s joy?
 Pain?
 What do they want?
-What will he or she do to get it?
+What will they do to get it?

 9.Is your inciting incident actual action?
 How close can you get it to page one?